rayinla/rayinla.github.io/_posts/2020-4-2-3-ways-to-make-money-with-open-source.md

 Henry Zhu, the maintainer of Babel, countered the “freemium” ideology in an excellent TechCrunch article written months ago when he said, “We trust startups with millions of VC money and encourage a culture of ‘failing fast,’ yet somehow the idea of giving to volunteers who may have showed years of dedication is undesirable?”

 In response to burnout, large open source repositories like Babel that take on a core group of maintainers have turned to sources of revenue that can co-exist with the open source creed.
-There are three major ways to fund your open source project.
+There are several companies like RedHat, Elastic, and MongoDB that are profitable despite being open source.

+So, how can we make money from open source?

+<h2> #1: We need loyal users </h2>

+This seems to go without saying, but it's important to understand that we need to build a great product before we can ever expect to monetize it effectively.
+The only way we can clear the "freemiun" hurdle is by building a tool that entices users to delve deeper.
+There's a lot of competition out there in the open source world and we need to convince users of our credibility.
+That means crediting the right people and building a team of contributors that users can trust.
+Something as simple as a top notch documentation of the codebase can signal to users that the project is credible.
+As a result, they will be more willing to part with their money, trusting that the contributors have strong command of their project.

+Once we have loyal users, we can then explore ways in which we can make money from the project.

-<h2> The Ways to Earn Money </h2>
+<h2> Options for monetization </h2>

 <h3> Donations  and grants</h3>
 Henry Zhu rightly mentioned the contradiction within the VC-backed startup culture where millions are poured into failing companies while large, proven open source projects are forced to gather whatever comes to them in the way of donations.
 On the other hand, the nature of donations have changed because of services like Kickstarter and GoFundMe.
 While these sites cater more to commercial products, an innovative open source project can take advantage of crowdsourcing  by linking its Kickstarter or GoFundMe account within its GitHub page.

 This may not seem to much different from the usual “pay for my coffee” Paypal donations at first, but many projects don’t detail why donations are needed.
 Many users think that projects are maintained by a horde of developers who have plenty of time to spare on these projects.
 A well constructed pitch can have the potential to fuel contributions from large companies who would like to use the software.

 Specifically, there are software foundations that offer grants.
 You can check out the Python Software foundation, the Sloan foundation, and Mozilla Open Source Support.

 <h3> Sponsorships </h3>
-Someone asking how to make money with open source is kinda like a blogger asking how to make money blogging.
+Someone asking how to make money with open source is  like a blogger asking how to make money blogging.
 The blogger provides useful information at no cost to his or her reader.
 So what do they do?
 They advertise/market/etc. I know that idea makes us developers cringe, but you have to put on your business hat if you want to make money with open source.
 Rather than fill the download page of your project with ads, you can tastefully include sponsorships if your project is heavily trafficked.

 For thoses first embarking on a project, you can still think like a blogger.
 Why not market your project to sites like reddit and HackerNews?
 If your project is truly worth paying for, those communities will likely respond positively.
 They may create a word of mouth that sends traffic to your landing page.